davay42/davay42/README.md

 # Hi 👋
 My name is Denis.
 I'm a designer, frontend developer, and engineer.
-Building my dream interfaces web sites and apps.
+Building my dream interfaces web sites and apps for more than 10 years.
 And yet barely started )

 ## Author and lead developer at Chromatone – the visual music language